 Unfortunately, $1 million may not be enough these days to make that happen.
-So, I scrapped that title and have multiplied that goal 5x for greater impact.
+So, I scrapped that title and multiplied that goal 5x for greater impact.
 Let's go for $5 million and figure out different ways to make that happen through investing in real estate.

 1) Direct Ownership

 Direct ownership is a fantastic way to make money with real estate.
 What does that mean?
 It simply means owning your own rental properties.

 I've already talked about the four major ways to make money in direct ownership: